 1976: Earth, Wind & Fire had their second #1 on the Billboard R&B chart with “Sing a Song.”

-1978: Linda Ronstadt’s version of Warren Zevon’s “Poor Poor Pitiful Me” was released as the third single from her eighth studio LP Simple Dreams.
+1978: Linda Ronstadt’s version of Warren Zevon’s “Poor Poor Pitiful Me” was released as the third single from her eighth studio, Simple Dreams.

 1981: “Imagine” by John Lennon began four weeks at #1 on the UK singles chart following Lennon’s death in December.

-2008: Radiohead topped the Billboard pop album chart for the second time with the physical release of In Rainbows, which was originally sold via the internet for a price chosen by fans.
+2008: Radiohead topped the Billboard pop album chart for the second time with the physical release of their seventh studio album, In Rainbows, which was originally sold via the internet for a price chosen by fans.